joules19/joules19/README.md

 <H4>Software Developer 🚀</H4>

 I am a full-stack developer and i currently work as a Fullstack developer.
-I write my projects with Typescript and React and on the backend, C# and .Net.
+I write my projects with Typescript and React and on the backend, C# and Python.

 🌍 I'm based in Lagos, Nigeria. <BR>
 📧 Contact me at babafemiayodele@gmail.com